What is Considered Alcoholism versus Casual Drinking?

 - Musculoskeletal damage of weakening of the bone structures

 Alcoholism impacts the lives of thousands of Americans each day and is more common than most people would imagine.

-- In 2012, there was 7.2 percent of the American population, nearly 17 million United States residents that were living with an active alcohol use disorder.
+- In 2012, there was 7.2 percent of the American population, and nearly 17 million United States residents were living with an active alcohol use disorder.